Knowing your HFCs and FTTPs: making sense of nbn technology

 FTTB is the most common connection type for units, apartment buildings and many commercial buildings.

-As with FTTN, an optical fibre leads to a central point in the building’s communications room, which then connects to your premises via the internal wiring already present (usually copper in older buildings, or ethernet cables in newer buildings).
+As with FTTN, an optical fibre leads to a central point in a building’s communications room, which then connects to your premises via the internal wiring already present (usually copper in older buildings - or ethernet cables in newer buildings).

 Fibre to the Curb (FTTC)